Cloud computing

 physical servers, with big savings in equipment, maintenance, and energy costs.

+carbon emission savings of 88 percent.
 In theory, cloud computing should be a big win for the environment; in practice,

 it's not quite so simple.

-Ironically, given the way we've defined cloud computing, it matters where your cloud servers
+Ironically, given the way we've defined cloud computing (geography is irrelevant),

-are located and how they're powered.
 If they're in data centers powered by coal, instead of cleaner fuels such as natural gas or (better still) renewable energy, the overall environmental impact could be worse than your current setup.
-There's been a lot of debate about the energy use of huge data centers, partly thanks to Greenpeace highlighting the issue.
+There's been a lot of debate about the energy use of huge data centers, partly thanks to Greenpeace highlighting the issue once a year since 2009.
 In its 2011 report

-How Dirty is Your Data Center: A Look at the Energy Choices that Power Cloud Computing, Greenpeace ranked cloud computing providers like Akamai and Amazon on eco-friendliness, alongside companies like Facebook, Google, and Twitter whose services are underpinned by a massive global network of data centers.
-In the United States in particular, quite a few cloud (and web hosting) providers explicitly state whether their servers are powered by conventional or green energy, and it's relatively easy to find carbon-neutral service providers if that's an important factor for your business and its CSR (corporate social responsibility) objectives.
+[PDF] How Dirty is Your Data Center: A Look at the Energy Choices that Power Cloud Computing, it ranked cloud computing providers like Akamai and Amazon on eco-friendliness, alongside companies like Facebook, Google, and Twitter whose services are underpinned by a massive global network of data centers.
+By 2017, in a report called

 When it comes to overall impact on the planet, there's another issue to consider.
 If cloud services simply move things you would do in your own office or home to the cloud, that's one thing; the environmental impact merely transfers elsewhere.
 But a lot of cloud- and Internet-based services are encouraging us to use more computers and gadgets like iPads and iPhones for longer, spending more time online, and doing more things that we didn't previously do at all.
 In that sense, cloud computing is helping to increase global energy use and greenhouse gas emissions —so describing it as environmentally friendly is highly misleading.